Application Porting

 Adapted scripts

-This script is for scripts adapted to be packaged, they have shebangs and rename the file to remove the script extension.
+This script is for scripts adapted to be packaged, they contain shebangs and renamed the file to remove the script extension.

 (Some programs and libraries need more configuration to work)